Pascalpedro/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 which returns a TopicARN

-I then create a subscription to supply the TopicARN and my Email
+I then created a subscription to supply the TopicARN and my Email
 ```sh
 aws sns subscribe \
     --topic-arn TopicARN \